nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The bunny ideas can be loaded into Fluffle by the user using the `Bunny` command.
 This command automatically adds these `Bunny` objects into the `bunniesList` ArrayList which can be found in the BunnyList class.

 #### Saving bunnies via the program commands
-All the other functions in the bunny related classes such as BunnyList, DeleteBunny, BunnyFilter and GenBunny can also access this `bunniesList` ArrayList directly as it is passed by reference from the commandExecutor function, which imports the `bunniesList` from the BunnyList class.
+All the other functions in the bunny related classes such as `BunnyList`, `DeleteBunny`, `BunnyFilter` and `GenBunny` can also access this `bunniesList` ArrayList directly as it is passed by reference from the `commandExecutor` function, which imports the `bunniesList` from the `BunnyList` class.

 #### Usage and storage
 The diagram above is describes the storage of the Bunny ideas in Fluffle.
 ![Bunny Manager Component](graphics/diagrams/Bunny_manager_component.PNG)
 <p align = "center"><i><b>Figure 3: Bunny manager architecture</b></i></p>

-The BunnySaver class handles
+The BunnySaver class handles the loading of saved `Bunny` objects from the `bunny.txt` file into the `bunniesList`.

 When the program is closed,

 Bunny read from storage and added to the new bunniesList ArrayList